Liza Lopez-Rosario

 Maria Liza A. Lopez-Rosario (born October 15, 1963) is a Filipino lawyer, professor, author, and educational administrator.
-She is also an expert on the canon law of the Catholic church.
+She is also an expert on the canon law of the Catholic Church.

 Education

 Lopez-Rosario is a graduate of the University of Santo Tomas for her degrees of Bachelor of Arts in Philosophy magna cum laude in 1984 and her Bachelor of Laws magna cum laude in 1988.
 She attained her Doctor of Civil Law cum laude degree in 1997 from the Universidad Complutense de Madrid in Spain, where she also worked as an au pair.

 She also earned her Bachelor in Canon Law in 2013 from the UST Faculty of Canon Law.

 Career

 Lopez-Rosario started her legal career as a public attorney.
 She started teaching at UST Law since 1989.
 She is a senior associate at Romulo Mabanta Buenaventura Sayoc & De Los Angeles.
-Lopez-Rosario was a bar examiner for civil law in the 2014 Philippine Bar Examination.She authored Natural Moral Law and Philippine Civil Law.
+Lopez-Rosario was a bar examiner for civil law in the 2014 Philippine Bar Examination.
+She authored Natural Moral Law and Philippine Civil Law.

 Lopez-Rosario is the legal counsel of the Roman Catholic Diocese of Parañaque, Roman Catholic Archdiocese of Manila, and the Catholic Bishops Conference of the Philippines.
-Jaime Cardinal Sin was among her former clients.
+Cardinal Jaime Sin was among her former clients.
 She is the inaugural dean of the University of Santo Tomas Graduate School of Law, founded in 2017.